Deep River, Washington

 Deep River is a census-designated place (CDP) in Wahkiakum County, Washington, northwest of the town of Cathlamet and east of the city of Long Beach.
 In 2020, the population was estimated to be 159.
-It is the current residence of Krist Novoselic, the bassist for early 1990s grunge rock band, Nirvana.
 The CDP includes the Svensens Landing community.
 The Deep River community is part of the Naselle-Grays River Valley School District, a K-12 school district of about 670 students.